DNS hosting: quick start

 Enter the name of the resource record group — this is the domain for which the group will be created.
 You can create a resource record group:

-- for the primary domain (zone name) — leave the field blank.
-For example, if you leave the field blank for the zone
+- for the main domain (zone name) — leave the field empty.
+For example, if you leave the field empty for the

-a group will be created with the nameexample.com.
+zone, a group will be created with the nameexample.com

 first

-a group will be created with the namefirst.example.com.
+zone, a group will be created with the namefirst.example.com

-- for the primary domain (zone name) — leave the field blank.
-For example, if you leave the field blank for the zone
+- for the main domain (zone name) — leave the field empty.
+For example, if you leave the field empty for the

 -

-Select resource record type in a group — A, AAAA, TXT, CNAME, DNAME, HTTPS, NS, MX, SOA, SRV, SSHFP, SVCB, ALIAS, or CAA.
+Select the type of resource records in the group — A, AAAA, TXT, CNAME, DNAME, HTTPS, NS, MX, SOA, SRV, SSHFP, SVCB, ALIAS, or CAA.

 -